Donders-Institute/bidscoin/docs/installation.rst

 Python 3 installation
 ---------------------

 BIDScoin is a python package and therefore a python interpreter needs to be present on the system.
 On Linux this is usually already the case, but MS Windows users may need to install python themselves.
 See e.g. `this python 3 distribution <https://docs.anaconda.com/anaconda/install/windows/>`__ for instructions.
-They may also need to install the `MS Visual C++ <https://visualstudio.microsoft.com/downloads/>`__ (sorry for this pain).
+They may also need to install the `MS Visual C++ <https://visualstudio.microsoft.com/downloads/>`__ build tools (sorry for this pain).

 BIDScoin installation
 ---------------------